STORYMIRROR

 Serving Mer-King Arthur

-And his round table full with glory
+And his round table full of glory

 He buffeted with all his superior strength